digi-w1z/digi-w1z/README.md

 <h1 align="center"> Hi, my name is Adam Crowe <h1/>

 ## About Me
+Highly motivated self-taught programmer and electronics engineer.
+I am proficient in programming electronic circuits using both the Python and Arduino programming languages
-Highly motivated self taught programmer and electronic engineer.
-I have been making projects for the past 3 years
+I have been making electronic and programming projects for the past 3 years.
+I also am very ehtused about 3D Printing.
+I make all my own printed parts on Onshape.

+I am highly collaborative and can work easily in a team.
+Adept at working to a tight deadline

 <h4>Events/Community :houses:</h4>
 <ul style="list-style-type:disc;">